elgamalsalman/code-visualizer/README.md

 - gdb `watch var`: creates a watchpoint on the variable, in other words, execution will break if the variable's value changed
 - bash `command 2> error 1> output`: redirects error and output to error and output respectively
 - gdb `print &((Node *)(0x55555556b2c0)).next`
+- gdb `set logging file <file>`: sets the logging file, the file to redirect gdb output to
+- gdb `set logging overwrite [on|off]`: sets whether to overwrite the logging file or append to it
+- gdb `set logging redirect [on|off]`: sets whether to redirect and not even print the output to the screen or do both
+- gdb `set logging [on|off]`: turns logging on or off

 #### Useful C++ Snippets